-An ultrasound practitioner has a professional responsibility to ensure that the time allocated for an examination is sufficient to enable it to be carried out competently.
+An ultrasound practitioner has a professional responsibility to ensure that the time allocated for an examination is sufficient to enable it to be carried out and reported safely and competently, with critical and urgent findings dealt with appropriately.
 It is critical to patient management that no ultrasound examination is compromised by departmental and/or government targets.